therealkeviningrey/DeployedForward/docs/HOW_TO_IMPORT_ENV_VARS.md

 **For Production Environment:**
 1. Copy `.env.production.template` → `.env.production`
 2. Fill in ALL values (use LIVE keys for Stripe!)
+   - Ensure `AUTH_PROVIDER=better-auth` once migration is complete; keep Clerk secrets only if you still need to run the migration scripts
 3. Use Vercel Dashboard → Bulk Import
 4. Paste entire file
 5. Select "Production" environment